StanJulia/Stan.jl/README.md

 Early on (2012) Stan.jl took a similar approach as the recently released [CmdStanR](https://mc-stan.org/cmdstanr/) and [CmdStanPy](https://github.com/stan-dev/cmdstanpy) options to use Stan's [cmdstan executable](https://mc-stan.org/users/interfaces/cmdstan.html).

-Stan.jl v7 covers all of cmdstan's methods in separate packages, i.e. StanSample.jl, StanOptimize.jl, StanVariational.jl and StanDiagnose.jl, including an option to run `generate_quantities` as part of StanSample.jl.
+In Stan.jl v7 all of cmdstan's methods were moved to separate packages, i.e. StanSample.jl, StanOptimize.jl, StanVariational.jl and StanDiagnose.jl, including an option to run `generate_quantities` as part of StanSample.jl.

 Stan.jl v9 uses StanSample.jl v6, StanOptimize.jl v4, StanQuap.jl v4, StanDiagnose.jl v4 and StanVariational v4 and supports multithreading on C++ level.
 Stan.jl v9 also uses JSON.jl to generate data and init input files for cmdstan.

+Stan.jl v9 also supports BridgeStan.jl, InferenceObjects.jl and PosteriorDB.jl.
+See the example notebooks.

 The StanJulia ecosystem includes 2 additional packages, StanQuap.jl (to compute [MAP](https://en.wikipedia.org/wiki/Maximum_a_posteriori_estimation) estimates) and DiffEqBayesStan.jl.

 ## Requirements

 **Stan's cmdstan executable needs to be installed separatedly.** Please see [cmdstan installation](https://stanjulia.github.io/Stan.jl/latest/INSTALLATION/).
 If you plan to use C++ level threads, please read the `make/local-example` instructions and below section and [this file](https://github.com/StanJulia/StanSample.jl/blob/master/INSTALLING_CMDSTAN.md).

 ## Options for multi-threading and multi-chaining